-CCG enlisted the support of local elected officials to write protest letters to DHS and city Comptroller John Liu calling for a follow-up audit of DHS; scored a front-page article in the New York Times exposing mismanagement and sleazy practices at Lapes-owned city shelters; and won a temporary restraining order halting the shelter.
+CCG enlisted the support of local elected officials to write protest letters to DHS and to city Comptroller John Liu calling for a follow-up audit of DHS; scored a front-page article in the New York Times exposing what CCG says are mismanagement and sleazy practices at Lapes-owned city shelters; and won a temporary restraining order halting the shelter.

 But with the city experiencing record homelessness and Lapes facing the loss of a contract that would net him $250,000 month, CCG expects a hard fight.